rmcdaniel/CS-6381/2/README.md

 --topics - the number of topics that subscribers and publishers will use (only available for publisher and subscriber)
 ```

-The final two arguments should be broker address and port.
-If broker relay option is specified then broker will also open a second sequential port i.e. if you specify relay and broker port = 5555 then broker will listen on both port 5555 and 5556.
+The final two arguments should be zookeeper address and port.